renelindsay/Vulkan-WSIWindow/BUILD.md

 Use cmake-gui to load the CMakeLists.txt file.
 Configure CMake settings if needed, and generate the Visual Studio project.
 Use Visual Studio to open the generated solution.
+(Alternatively, you may use QtCreator to load and configure the CMakeLists.txt file directly.)
 Set Sample1 as the Startup project.
 Compile and run the sample project.

 ### Linux
-WSIWindow only depends on libraries which are already included in a clean Ubuntu instalation.
-However, a few headers are required for compilation: XCB for Windowing, XKB for Keyboard and XInput2 for Multi-touch(optional).
+A Few headers are required, to compile WSI-Window: XCB for Windowing, XKB for Keyboard input, and XInput2 for Multi-touch(optional).

     sudo apt-get install libx11-xcb-dev libxkbcommon-dev libxi-dev